Gomburza: In popular culture

-In a segment of a 2022 episode of Pinoy Big Brother: Kumunity Season 10 where Robi Domingo was conducting a history quiz bee, contestants Kai Espinido and Gab Skribikin, mistakenly referred to the trio as "MaJoHa", combining their first, instead of their last, names.
+In a segment of a 2022 episode of Pinoy Big Brother: Kumunity Season 10 where Robi Domingo was conducting a history quiz bee, contestants Kai Espenido and Gabb Skribikin, mistakenly referred to the trio as "MaJoHa", combining their first, instead of their last, names.
 The incident went viral and the public condemned the state of history education in the Philippines because of it.
 In 2024, President Bongbong Marcos lamented the youth's lack of knowledge on the trio.

 The Filipino novel Revolution: 80 Days (2022) featured the Gomburza as key figures in the life of its protagonist Juan Ruiz, a former soldier turned migrant worker.